 The best thing I can say for this is that Dew's information doesn't prove anything.

-And the globalists always train police and others for the narrative they're going to carry out.
+And the globalist always train police and others for the narrative they're going to carry out, whether it's staged events, provocateur, or organic, which are very rare.

 The system will use this to roll out TSA in the malls on the streets of America and basically a rationing up of the overall martial law type atmosphere.